Neuro Pain Consultants

 Any stenosis is a narrowing of a channel in your body, but when it develops in your spinal canal, stenosis can affect your life in significant ways.
 At Neuro Pain Consultants, the team of spinal specialists offers a number of tools to help you regain pain-free movement in your neck and low back.
-To learn more about your treatment options for spinal stenosis, call one of the clinic locations in Bloomfield Hills, Clarkston, Macomb Township, and West Bloomfield, Michigan, or use the online scheduling tool to set up a consultation.
+To learn more about your treatment options for spinal stenosis, call one of the clinic locations in Bloomfield Hills, Clarkston, Macomb Township, Sterling Heights, and West Bloomfield, Michigan, or use the online scheduling tool to set up a consultation.

 Your spine is made up of 33 vertebrae that stretch from the base of your head down to your pelvis.
 These vertebrae are divided into five sections: